Last Updated: December 5, 2024

 Getty Images

 Since these releases, Fran has been relatively unproductive.
 She has long spoken about suffering from a decades-long writer's block, which has prevented her from releasing any new material.
 However, she did manage to release a children's book called "Mr. Chas and Lisa Meet the Pandas" in 1994.
 She is reportedly working on a novel called "Exterior Signs of Wealth," and she is also working on a book called "Progress."
-However, both have yet to be released as of 2021.
+However, both have yet to be released.

 Because of these difficulties, Lebowitz has largely relied on television appearances and speaking engagements in order to support herself financially.
 Over the years, she has appeared on television shows such as "Late Night with David Letterman" and "Law & Order."
 In 2010, she was featured in the documentary "Public Speaking."
 She later made an appearance in the film "The Wolf of Wall Street" before being interviewed in Scorsese's Netflix series "Pretend It's a City."